-The Established Departmental and Interdepartmental Majors
+The Established Departmental & Interdepartmental Majors

-In those rare instances in which serious deficiency in a student’s major program occurs, the student affected may submit a petition through the faculty adviser and department chair to the associate dean of the College of Arts and Sciences requesting that an exception be made to the 12-course limit.
+In those rare instances in which serious deficiency in a student’s major program occurs, the affected student may submit a petition through the faculty adviser and department chair to the associate dean of the College of Arts & Sciences requesting an exception to the 12-course limit.
 This right of petition is to be exercised only when a serious deficiency develops in a student’s chosen major and after the seriousness of the deficiency has been assessed in the light of the student’s demonstrated pursuit of a broad, liberal education.
 Evidence of such pursuit should include the use of elective courses, which go beyond the minimal requirements, to more fully realize the disciplinary breadth and the broadened perspective objectives (as noted in the discussion of those requirements).
 The petition must be recommended by a faculty adviser and endorsed by the student’s department chair.